-As of 2018, the spruce budworm outbreak in Québec covered over 8 million hectares, an area slightly greater in size than the province of New Brunswick.
+As of 2020, the spruce budworm outbreak in Québec covered over 13.5 million hectares.
 Significant spruce budworm populations are just north of New Brunswick on the Gaspé Peninsula.

 The spruce budworm spends the winter as a tiny larvae hibernating in the cracks and crevices on the branches of trees.

 In spring, the larvae emerge and begin feeding on the current-year needles and buds of fir and spruce trees.
 Feeding continues throughout most of May and June.
 Once they have finished feeding, the larvae (brown caterpillar about 2 cm in length) will pupate and emerge as adults (greyish-brown moth) within a couple of weeks.

 The moths will mate and the female will lay up to 200 eggs, usually on the underside of fir and spruce needles.
 The eggs hatch in about two weeks and the young larvae find a hiding place to spend the winter, thus completing the one-year cycle.